 Hungryroot delivers to most zip codes in the 48 contiguous United States.
 At the current time, it doesn’t deliver to Alaska or Hawaii.
 Delivery times depend on the order finalization date.

-If you need to reschedule your Hungryroot delivery, you must make the changes before 7 pm EST on the Monday or Thursday prior to your delivery.
+If you need to reschedule your Hungryroot delivery, you must make the changes before 7 PM EST on the Monday or Thursday prior to your delivery.
 It’s a pretty simple process.
 You just have to be aware that once the order is finalized, it can’t be changed.

-If you need to reschedule or change a Green Chef delivery, you do so on the Settings page.
 You can change the number of your servings, your delivery date, your email/snail mail addresses, your password, and/or payment information.
 You can also skip/unskip weeks as desired.
-Just make sure you make all your changes by 11:59 pm EST seven days prior to your delivery.
+Just make sure you make all your changes no later than 5 days prior to your delivery, 11:59 PM EST.

 All the Hungryroot items are clearly labeled.
 Plus, since the refrigerated items come in a cooler, it’s easy to just store them in the fridge as soon as you get them.
 Green Chef is, likewise, clearly labeled with excellent storage instructions.